stakater/UptimeGuardian/README.md

 **Running E2E Tests:**

+E2E is not yet configured in Github Actions due to missing HyperShift cluster setup for testing.

+We connect to a remote HyperShift cluster locally and then run the E2E tests.
+Follow below steps to do that:

+- Make sure you are connected to a HyperShift cluster and it is the default context for `oc` or `kubectl` cli in your environment.

-Make sure that operator is running
+- Make sure that operator is running
 ```bash
 make run
 ```

-Use the provided VSCode launch configuration to execute the end-to-end tests.
-The launch file contains the necessary configuration for running tests in your development environment. `Debug E2E Tests` is the launch configuration for running the end-to-end tests.
-It have environment variables which can be used to configure the test.
-To run the test in VSCode, you need to select the test name and then click on the `Debug E2E Tests` launch configuration.

-If you want to run the test outside of VSCode, you can run the following command (make sure you have all the environment variables set mentioned in the launch configuration `launch.json`):
+- Make sure [.env.e2e](.env.e2e) file have the right configurations as per your cluster.
+These configs are being used in the E2E tests.

+- Run the tests
 ```sh
 make test-e2e
 ```

+For `VSCode`: To run individual tests, we have `Debug E2E Tests` launch configuration.
+Just select the test name and run the debugger.

 **Running Unit Tests:**

-Apart from using the VSCode launch configuration (by selecting the any unit test name as regex and then clicking on the `Debug Unit Tests` launch configuration), you can also run the unit tests using the following command:
+Run by this command:
 ```sh
 make test
 ```

+For `VSCode`: To run individual tests, we have `Debug Unit Tests` launch configuration.
+Just select the test name and run the debugger.

 ### To Release
 Refer to [this](DEPLOY.md) if you want to make a release.